February 22, 2013 at 12:39 am (Clements Family, Lee Family, Ray City Georgia)

 The couple received many handsome presents and are receiving many congratulations and good wishes from their host of friends.

 Tags: A.L.
-Bridges, Anna Eliza Fender, Austin Lawrence Bridges, Beaver Dam Missionary Society, David C. Clements, Dr. H.W.
+Bridges, Anna Eliza Fender, Austin Lawrence Bridges, Beaver Dam Missionary Society, Charles Oscar Terry, David C. Clements, Dr. H.W.
 Clements, Eugenia Clements, Fannie Ellen Hagan, Fannie Lola Clements, Gordon Vancie Hardie, Henry Warren Clements, James B. Baskin, James S. Swindle, Jesse Thomas Webb, John L. Webb, Leslie Alma Langford, Lessie E. Carter, Lorenzo D. Carter, Luther Etheldred Langford, Martha J. Baskin, Martha J. Clements, Mary Ann Harrell, Mary Virginia Knight, Mary Webb, Nebbie Luckie, Nix & Miller Co., Ray's Mill GA, Roena Clements, Walter Aultman, Walter Greene Altman, William Etheldred Langford, William F. Luckie, William Henry Edward Terry, William Lawrence Swindle, William Manson Carter, Wilson W. Fender

 Rays Mill news items appearing in the Feb 4, 1911 Valdosta Times were about the business and social scene in the new town.